Prototypes overview

 -

-If a prototype of a cluster or a service has a license property, a user of ADCM will be asked to accept a license after the bundle is loaded or the service is added.
-Before the user accepts a license, any action with the bundle or service is blocked.
+If a cluster or service prototype contains the license property, the user will be prompted to accept the license agreement after the bundle is uploaded or before adding the service.
+Until the license agreement is accepted, all further actions with the bundle or service will be blocked.

 |